 It is the responsibility of the PhD student and his/her supervisor to familiarise themselves with the School of Social Sciences and Philosophy's Ethics Policy.
 Research students should discuss possible ethical implications of their research plans as early as possible and supervisors are obliged to advise research students about potential ethical issues in the early stages of the postgraduate trajectory.
 Students can apply at any stage in their first year but the process must be completed by the time of the confirmation interview in June.
 There can of course be additional ethical approval applications in subsequent phases of research.
 The research ethics checklist needs to be signed off by the Departmental ethics officer, Dr Peter Muhlau (email@example.com) to assess the need for a certificate of ethical approval by the School.

 In addition, students need to submit a first-year report (6,000-8,000 words).
 The format of the report may vary according to the nature of the research but as a general guide it is suggested to include (1) an introductory section stating your research aims, critically reviewing existing literature to inform the formulation and specification of your research question(s); (2) a theoretical and/or conceptual section which includes a discussion of how theoretical or conceptual aspects informed your project; (3) a section on methodology which discusses the design, access and sampling, data collection tools, data analysis technique(s) as well as ethical issues, [including confirmation of ethics release]; (4) a timetable; and (5) a bibliography.
-Five copies should be submitted to the Sociology Department Office before the end of May.
-Students with compelling reasons may petition via their supervisor, who will consult with the Departmental Graduate Director and Head of Department, to have their confirmation review postponed to September, one year from their entry to the programme.
+Two copies should be submitted to the Sociology Department Office two prior to the interview.

 The student shall be invited to attend a PhD first-year confirmation interview.
 The PhD confirmation panel for each student is appointed by the Departmental Graduate Director (as nominee of the School’s Director of Teaching and Learning (Postgraduate) and shall consist of at least two Department members drawn only from staff eligible to supervise, as follows: the Departmental Graduate Director and a second member of the Department with acknowledged expertise in the subject area of the student’s research (or in a cognate field).
 The Departmental Graduate Director makes the final decision about membership of the PhD confirmation panel in consultation with the supervisor and will endeavour to take into account the student’s opinion.
 The Supervisor shall not be a member of the PhD confirmation panel, but it is expected that the Supervisor (and Co-Supervisor) would be present at the interview.
 The supervisor’s attendance at the interview ensures that he or she is aware of the panel’s critique of the student’s work.
 Written feedback shall be provided to the student by the Departmental Graduate Director within one week following the interview.
 The recommendation of the panel shall be one of the following: (a) continuation on the PhD, (b) continuation on the PhD register after some minor changes have been made to the report, (c) continuation on the PhD not recommended at this time: a new report to be written and confirmation interview to be held again as soon as possible thereafter, (d) a recommendation to change to the general Masters register and submit a Masters (MLitt) thesis, or (e) not to continue as a postgraduate research student.
 A student may appeal the result of a PhD confirmation interview.
 This appeal will be brought in the first instance, to the appropriate sub-committee of the School Executive Committee.
 A further appeal may be directed to the Dean of Graduate Studies.